Chronic Fatigue Syndrome

 From the perspective of Chinese medicine, CFS is considered a Qi deficiency.
 Qi, or life energy, gives a measure of the vitality of a person.
 The cause of CFS is considered to consist of various underlying and interacting factors.
 The typical TCM patterns for CFS include: spleen Qi and Yang deficiency; liver Qi stagnation and/or liver, spleen, stomach disharmony; heart blood and/or Yin deficiency; kidney Qi and Yang deficiency; phlegm obstruction and dampness retention; and heat toxicity.

 In most CFS patients, it is shown that the liver and spleen are affected.
-In Chinese medicine, the liver and spleen have different functions to those outlined in Western medicine.
 The liver in Chinese medicine regulates the emotions, stores blood and regulates the flow of Qi.
 When the liver is in disharmony, there is emotional depression, stagnation of energy and blood flow.
 So, there is an actual depression of the whole system.
 The spleen transforms and transports the nutrients and fluids of the body and dominates the muscles.
 If the spleen is affected there is muscle weakness.
 The conveyance of body fluids is also impaired.
 Arthritic symptoms or swelling of the joints will occur.
 Many other organs are also affected as a result of the imbalance of the liver and spleen.

 In Chinese medicine, all organs and functions of the body are connected in maintaining balance throughout the system.
 Therefore, when an organ is out of balance, it affects another.